Trump Attends Opening Of Mississippi Civil Rights Museum Despite Controversy

 It was my great honor to celebrate the opening of two extraordinary museums-the Mississippi State History Museum & the Mississippi Civil Rights Museum.
 We pay solemn tribute to our heroes of the past & dedicate ourselves to building a future of freedom, equality, justice & peace. pic.twitter.com/5AkgVpV8aa— Donald J. Trump (@realDonaldTrump) December 9, 2017

-On Friday, Lewis — a civil rights icon in his own right who marched alongside King in the height of the civil rights movement, and had his skull fractured during a protest that turned gruesome in Alabama in 1965 known as "Bloody Sunday" — said Trump's attendance at the museum was "an insult."
+On Friday, Lewis — a civil rights icon in his own right who marched alongside King in the height of the civil rights movement and had his skull fractured during a protest that turned gruesome in Alabama in 1965 known as "Bloody Sunday" — said Trump's attendance at the museum was "an insult."

 "President Trump's attendance and his hurtful policies are an insult to the people portrayed in this civil rights museum," Lewis said in a statement.
 "The struggles represented in this museum exemplify the truth of what really happened in Mississippi."